 For the subscores that are subject-specific (Expression of Ideas, Standard English Conventions, Heart of Algebra, Problem Solving and Data Analysis, Passport to Advanced Math, Words in Context, and Command of Evidence), you’ll use the same process as described above.
 Because there are seven categories, this can require much more time, though it does provide information about your possible areas for improvement.

-Scoring the SAT Essay
+Understanding the SAT Essay Score

 The new SAT does not combine the Essay score with the final composite score, so there is no need to calculate it to find out how you did on the other part of the test.
 Instead, the SAT Essay is scored between a two and an eight—a score for Reading, a score for Analysis, and a score for Writing.